 Indie venues to hear live music

 Want to catch the next Arcade Fire?
 Montréal is known for its show bars, where for a few bucks (and often for free) you can hear indie acts any day of the week.
-There’s the famous Casa del Popolo and Sala Rossa in Mile End, Divan Orange on the Plateau, Bar Le Ritz PDB in Mile Ex and so many more.
+There’s the famous Casa del Popolo and Sala Rossa in Mile End, Bar Le Ritz PDB in Mile Ex and so many more.

 Jazz clubs and lounges to stay low-key

 The world famous Festival International de Jazz de Montréal isn’t the only time you can hear fantastic jazz and low-key music in the city.
 Whether you want to sip cocktails to the sound of someone tickling the ivories at Stash Café, or lose yourself to the jazzy rhythm at Upstairs Jazz Bar & Grill, House of Jazz or once of the many others, you’re sure to find your bliss!

 Classy hideaways to combine drinks and dinner

 To take your sweet pea out on a tête-à-tête, to discuss a new project with business partners or to just take a load off after a packed day of shopping… sometimes what you need is a classy, muted chill-out zone to refuel.
 You’ll find that as well as delicious drinks and food at great hotel bars.